jupyter/qtconsole/docs/source/index.rst

 Inline graphics
 ===============

-One of the most exciting features of the QtConsole is embedded figures.
+One of the most exciting features of the Qt Console is embedded figures.
 You can plot with matplotlib in IPython, or the plotting library of choice in your kernel.